 NECK PAIN TREATMENTSpring Creek Medical takes care of irritating neck pain in Logan, Utah

-Neck pain is a common problem and almost two-thirds of the population have suffered from it at some point in their lives.
+Pain found in the neck is a common problem and almost two-thirds of the population have suffered from it at some point in their lives.
+So what causes it?
 Here are a few causes behind neck pain:

 - Doing something of a sedentary nature, such as sitting and typing for prolonged periods of time, can cause neck pain.